HighNESS Conceptual Design Report: Volume I: Design of the ESS Ultracold Neutron source

-Subsequently, the idea of a direct view from the SD$_\text{2}$ converter in the MCB on the NNBAR emission surface was studied.
-Such design could be modelled by placing the converter further down in MCB with respect to the $x$ axis, and defining a plane in the twister below which was all material removed.
-Consequently, cold neutrons emitted from the NNBAR emission surface could reach the SD$_\text{2}$ converter in the MCB without obstacles.
-Ultimately, a model with horizontal plane in the twister to allow a direct view of the SD$_\text{2}$ converter on the NNBAR surface was studied (see \cref{fig:HorizontalCutInTwister_UCNSourceInMCB_Blahoslav}).
-It was expected based on \cref{fig:P_UCNMap_CutByHorizontalPlane_SD2InMCB} that the SD$_\text{2}$ converter in MCB could reach the performance of $P_\text{UCN}$ of the order of 10$^\text{4}$ cm$^\text{-3}$s$^\text{-1}$.
-Subsequently, the model of the SD$_\text{2}$ converter was designed and placed into region with the highest expected $P_\text{UCN}$ in MCB (see \cref{fig:P_UCNMap_CutByHorizontalPlane_SD2InMCB_PlacingSD2Converter}).
-The goal was to place the SD$_\text{2}$ UCN converter into the region with $P_\text{UCN}$ of the order of 10$^\text{4}$ cm$^\text{-3}$s$^\text{-1}$, i. e. within the green shaded region.
-The resulting geometry of a thick box-shaped SD$_\text{2}$ UCN converter with a thickness of 13.4 cm can be seen on \cref{fig:SD2ConverterInMCB_Thick_CutByHorizontalPlane}.
+Subsequently, an SD$_\text{2}$ converter in the MCB with direct view of the NNBAR emission surface was studied.
+This design was modelled by placing the converter further down in MCB with respect to the $x$ axis, and defining a plane in the twister below which all material was removed.
+Consequently, cold neutrons emitted from the NNBAR emission surface could reach the SD$_\text{2}$ converter in the MCB without obstacles, as shown in \cref{fig:HorizontalCutInTwister_UCNSourceInMCB_Blahoslav}.
+Based on \cref{fig:P_UCNMap_CutByHorizontalPlane_SD2InMCB}, the SD$_\text{2}$ converter in the MCB could reach $P_\text{UCN}$ of the order of 10$^\text{4}$ cm$^\text{-3}$s$^\text{-1}$.
+Subsequently, the model of the SD$_\text{2}$ converter was designed and placed into region with the highest expected $P_\text{UCN}$ in the MCB, i. e. within the green shaded region in \cref{fig:P_UCNMap_CutByHorizontalPlane_SD2InMCB_PlacingSD2Converter}.
+The resulting geometry of a thick box-shaped SD$_\text{2}$ UCN converter with a thickness of 13.4 cm can be seen in \cref{fig:SD2ConverterInMCB_Thick_CutByHorizontalPlane}.
 This scenario implies a horizontal extraction of UCNs.
 The Al container was designed around the SD$_\text{2}$ UCN converter with a wall thickness of 3 mm that was reduced to 0.5 mm on the emission surface of the converter. $P_\text{UCN}$ calculated for this converter was 4.5 $\times$ 10$^\text{4}$ cm$^\text{-3}$s$^\text{-1}$.